 The ModelSelector is an Estimator that uses data to find the best model.
 BinaryClassificationModelSelector is for binary classification tasks, multi classification tasks can be done using MultiClassificationModelSelector.
 Best Regression model are done through RegressionModelSelector.
-Currently the possible classification models that can be applied in the selector areLogisticRegression, DecisionTrees, RandomForest and NaiveBayes.
-The possible regression models are LinearRegression, DecisionTrees, RandomForest and GBTrees.
-The best model is selected via a CrossValidation or TrainingSplit, by picking the best SparkML model and wraping it.
-It is also possible to perform hyperparameter tuning for each model through a grid search.
+Currently the possible classification models that can be applied in the selector are GBTCLassifier, LinearSVC, LogisticRegression, DecisionTrees, RandomForest and NaiveBayes, though GBTClassifier and LinearSVC only support binary classification.
+The possible regression models are GeneralizedLinearRegression, LinearRegression, DecisionTrees, RandomForest and GBTreeRegressor.
+The best model is selected via a CrossValidation or TrainingSplit, by picking the best model and wrapping it.
+By default each of these models comes with a predefined set of hyperparameters that will be tested in determining the best model.

-For advanced users, check out how to set Cross Validation parameters, balance datasets and customize hyperparameter-tuning here.
+For advanced users, check out how to specify specific models and hyperparameters, add your own models, set validation parameters, and balance datasets here.